 $3 to $5 is hardly an increase of $2, but it is almost a 66% increase.

 I make sure an increase is never more than 25% for existing clients.

 Not very often.
 It is better to increase rates all at once than doing a small increase every few months.

 If you are increasing rates once and if the client did not prefer to be paying an increased rate, you can offer them an increase in parts every month.
 However, still, letting your client know of an increase in the hourly rate in one go is much better.

 Can the referred client be paying higher than the referring client?

 Yes, and it completely fine.

-Once you have a higher rate for the new client, your existing client will be more than happy to work with you at lower rates.
+Once you have a higher rate for the new client, your existing client will be more than happy to work with you at lower prices.

-It’s quite normal to raise rates.
-Most clients won’t find it unreasonable but there will be few who will refuse a raise in rates.
-If you have ample clients at the new rate, you can dictate the decision whether you want to continue working with them at lower rates or not.
+It’s quite reasonable to raise rates.
+Most clients won’t find it unreasonable, but there will be few who will refuse a raise in rates.
+If you have ample clients at the new rate, you can dictate the decision whether you want to continue working with those who are okay with your higher rates or not.

 Readers who read this article also read …